The ISID Research Grants Program was established to fund pilot research projects or training of

 human infectious diseases research by helping them to acquire additional skills

 and data to help advance their careers.
-Grants may take the form of research project to be carried out locally in conjunction with the applicant's institution, or as a training opportunity to allow scientists from resource-limited countries to update their knowledge by performing a research project at a lab or institution outside of their region.
+Grants may take the form of research project to be carried out over a one year period, locally in conjunction with the applicant's institution.
 Areas of interest include, but are not

 limited to investigations of the epidemiology, pathophysiology, diagnosis or